 In July 2016, the Daily Telegraph published a passage from Linton's memoir of her time working in the African country of Zambia.
 The passage has since been deleted from the Telegraph's website.
 It was titled, "How my dream gap year in Africa turned into a nightmare."

-the book is described as, "The inspiring memoir of an intrepid teenager who abandoned her privileged life in Scotland to travel to Zambia as a gap year student where she found herself inadvertently caught up on the fringe of the Congolese War."
+On Amazon, the book is described as, "The inspiring memoir of an intrepid teenager who abandoned her privileged life in Scotland to travel to Zambia as a gap year student where she found herself inadvertently caught up on the fringe of the Congolese War."

 An anecdote that Linton tell regarding her camp, where she worked with orphans, being raided by rebels from neighboring Congo was widely disputed and discredited, according to Buzzfeed.